YOUR Circle of Strength

 ABOUT ME

-I’m Tracy, Career Consultant, former Executive Headhunter and I help senior executives and leaders to land great jobs and be successful at work through 1:1 coaching.
+I’m Tracy, a Career Consultant and former Executive Headhunter.
+Through 1:1 coaching, I help senior executives and leaders land great jobs and be successful at work.

 I work with clients around the world from my London-based Zoom office.